uncrtv/tumboard/README.md

 input '5D' to go to page 5)? `http://www.tumblr.com/dashboard/5` does not point to page 5 _relative to the page you're on_, but relative to the newest post.

+__TODO__: `e` currently only expands inline images that aren't external.
+How to handle external images?
+(Send me a pull request if you know!)

 To install:
 -----------
 You can go to the __Download__ tab, where there's a packaged v0.2.